 Sunak: UK working with allies after Russian missiles ‘cross into Poland’

-Rishi Sunak said that the UK would “support our allies” in a bid to find out what exactly happened, following reports that Russian missiles crossed into Poland on Tuesday.
+Rishi Sunak said the UK would “support our allies” in a bid to find out exactly what happened, following reports that Russian missiles crossed into Poland on Tuesday.

 It comes as US President Joe Biden held a call with Polish President Andrzej Duda, in which Mr Biden “offered full US support for and assistance with Poland’s investigation”.

-The Prime Minister, who is currently at the G20 in Bali with other world leaders, said that he had spoken to the Foreign Secretary James Cleverly and Defence Secretary Ben Wallace about the incident.
+The Prime Minister, who is currently at the G20 in Bali with other world leaders, said he had spoken to Foreign Secretary James Cleverly and Defence Secretary Ben Wallace about the incident.

-Mr Sunak also spoke himself to Mr Duda and “reiterated the UK’s solidarity” with the country, according to a Downing Street spokesperson.
+Mr Sunak also spoke himself to Mr Duda and “reiterated the UK’s solidarity” with the country and “expressed condolences for the victims and their families”.

 He tweeted: “We are urgently looking into reports of a missile strike in Poland and will support our allies as they establish what has happened.